 Adding a legend for manually manipulated artwork layers (layers added or changed after sync) need to be run after the map is synced (that is, the legend cannot be generated while the map is syncing).

-For example, you can create a layer named Campsites in your Illustrator map, and add point symbology—or an Illustrator symbol from a symbols library—and this symbol will be added to your legend, with the name Campsites, when you generate the legend using the legend builder in the Processes window, and clicking the Run button.
+For example, you can create a layer named Campsites in your Illustrator map, and add point symbology—or an Illustrator symbol from a symbols library—and this symbol will be added to your legend, with the name Campsites, when you generate the legend using the legend builder in the Processes window.

-When adding layers manually, you can either make the new layer a parent (first order) layer in Illustrator or create it in the Maps for Creative Cloud default layer structure as a sublayer to the parent YourMapboardName_SyncX layer.
-If you place your manually added layers in this original sync’s parent layer, they need to be a sublayer (child) of this parent layer.
+When adding layers manually, you can either make the new layer a first-level layer in Illustrator or create it in the Maps for Creative Cloud default layer structure as a sublayer to the first-level sync layer (MapboardName_Sync_x).
+If you position your manually added layers in this original first-level sync layer, they need to be added as a sublayer.

 Manually created layers can also be classed, where the legend creates a category label for the main layer, and then creates a legend item for each of the main layer’s classes.